Price & Offers

 A discount is a reduction in the original price of a product or service.
 It is most commonly used by retailers and businesses to attract customers, clear inventory, or reward loyalty.
 Calculating a discount accurately is essential for budgeting and ensuring you are getting the value promised by marketing banners.

 When shopping, you often encounter complex offers like "Flat 50% + Extra 10%."
 Many assume this equals a 60% discount, but it is actually a Stacked Discount resulting in a 55% effective reduction.
 Using our Discount Calculator prevents these common mathematical traps.
+Before making a large purchase, always factor in the impact of Inflation on your future buying power.

 Common Types of Discounts